Salamander letter: Suspicion and resolution

 The police investigated these bombings, and during a search of Hofmann's home found a studio in the basement where he could create counterfeited documents as well as a semi-automatic carbine which had been converted to full automatic fire.
 Many of the documents Hofmann sold or donated were proven to be forgeries by a new forensic technique developed by the Federal Bureau of Investigation, chiefly to detect his forgeries.

 The Salt Lake City Police Department used Utah State special agent and forensic examiner George Throckmorton and Arizona document examiner William Flynn to examine a poem supposedly written by Harris and placed in his old Book of Common Prayer and determined it had actually been created by Hofmann.
 Hofmann used the poem to authenticate the writing in the salamander letter.
-Although this was enough proof by itself that the letter was a forgery, Throckmorton and Flynn bolstered their case by getting in touch with Frances Magee, the widow of a descendant of Robert Harris.
+Although this was enough proof by itself that the letter was a forgery, Throckmorton and Flynn bolstered their case by getting in touch with Frances Magee, the widow of a descendant of Martin Harris.
 Magee's family had owned the book for many years, and Magee told investigators that she'd never seen the poem before.
 She suspected someone had planted it there after she sold the book.
 Hofmann ultimately pleaded guilty to his forgeries and murders and was sentenced to life in prison.

 Church leaders, especially First Presidency member Gordon B. Hinckley, continued to field criticism for some time for "being duped" and being "unable to discern the evil intentions of a man like Hofmann".
 Hinckley later noted: "I accepted him to come into my office on a basis of trust … I frankly admit that Hofmann tricked us.
 He also tricked experts from New York to Utah, however ....
 I am not ashamed to admit that we were victimized.
 It is not the first time the Church has found itself in such a position.
 Joseph Smith was victimized again and again.
 The Savior was victimized.
 I am sorry to say that sometimes it happens."